UniversalViewer/universalviewer/README.md

 <p align="center"><a href="https://docs.google.com/forms/d/e/1FAIpQLSeHLD0kng5aXvGFsNN_tJGsZMTnp08Hv2F6kdGsJRb6bT0NWw/viewform" rel="nofollow"><strong>#</strong> Slack
 </a> &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://bsky.app/profile/universalviewer.io"> <strong>@</strong> Bluesky</a> &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://x.com/universalviewer"> <strong>@</strong> X</a> &nbsp;&nbsp;&nbsp;&nbsp; <a href="https://glammr.us/@universalviewer"> <strong>@</strong> Mastodon </a>&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://github.com/UniversalViewer/universalviewer/wiki"> About </a> </p>

+# The Universal Viewer (UV) is a community-developed open source project.
+Our mission is to help you share your content with the world

+The UV software can display images, 3D files and PDFs, play audio and video files, and more.

 <br/>

     npm install universalviewer --save